 Turn into a literal meteor and bring about the end times.
 Essentially combining a Blink Dagger with a Meteor Hammer, Fallen Sky gives you +20 Strength, +20 Intelligence, + 15 Health Regeneration, +10 Mana regeneration and the ability to crash down upon your enemies’ puny heads every 15 seconds.
 Even if you somehow end up losing the game, you’ll at least be able to experience a heavy dose of catharsis.

 Now you have your Dota 2 neutral items wishlist, it’s almost guaranteed that none of these items will drop in your next match.
 Even so, there’s a lot to be said for most of the neutral items in the game, and if you know how best to utilise them they can still bring you utility, at least before you’re fully 6-slotted.
-Don’t forget, if you can’t make good use of a neutral item, re-gift it to your support to show you care.
+Don’t forget, if you can’t make good use of a neutral item, zip it back to the neutral item fountain stash – and whatever you do, don’t let that neutral item slot sit empty like a chump.